adbayb/benchmark-programming-languages/README.md

 ## 💪 Motivation

-This repository aims to compare runtime performance of different languages (C, Go, JavaScript, Rust and Zig) over time through several cases such as bubble sort algorithm, file IO, loop...
+This repository aims to compare runtime performance of different languages (C, Go, JavaScript, Rust and Zig) over time through several cases (such as bubble sort algorithm, file IO, loop)...
 To be fair enough, the implementations try to be as close/similar as possible between languages.

 Contributions are welcomed ✌️.